De-Mystifying the Psychological Type Indicator

 We can fold our arms differently – we have the ‘ability’.
 This doesn’t necessarily mean that we want to fold our arms in the new way going forward.
 Why would we, if we can do it more easily and more comfortably in our preferred way?
 So, if we can work in ways we are naturally ‘wired’, using our innate gifts, then we are more likely to feel at, and perform at, our best.
 It’s worth saying that knowing your personality type doesn’t suddenly make you aware of what you enjoy most or least.
 You no doubt already know this.
 What it does do is shine a light on why this might be.
 Of course, we may still have to get on and do those things we relish least in the world of work and in life.
 We may even get quite good at doing them!
 However, our preference won’t change because of our new-found ability.

 Introverts & Extroverts

 “For many Extraverts, “hell at a party” is “not being able to get in.”
 Many introverts see it as “being there”.”
 Isabel Briggs Myers,Take this scenario: An Extrovert may have to take more time inside their head than they would ideally like in order to complete that report.
 An Introvert may need to take more time being ‘out there’ networking with people than they might naturally choose.
 They can do it, but it might feel uncomfortable, perhaps even draining, if done for long periods of time.
-We’ve mentioned Extroverts and Introverts; of course, the Myers Briggs indicator is much more than these descriptions alone.
+We’ve mentioned Extroverts and Introverts; of course, the psychological type indicator is much more than these descriptions alone.
 They are just two of the eight preferences that this particular personality indicator measures, and are perhaps what people think of first when it comes to this personality instrument.
-Later in this article we’ll look at some speedy ways to make informed guesses about other people’s personality type indicator preferences.
+Later in this article, we’ll look at some speedy ways to make informed guesses about other people’s personality type indicator preferences.